 Surveys – Northern barrens tiger beetles

 Surveys for northern barrens tiger beetles were conducted in 2014, 2015 and 2016 between May 1 and June 30 to coincide with their primary flight period.
 There is a second, smaller flight of tiger beetles as new adults emerge during the late summer.
 Observations were also recorded during that time period, although they were not being specifically targeted.
-Searches were conducted in ambient air temperatures of at least 10C, sunny or partly sunny conditions, and not during rain events.
+Searches were conducted in ambient air temperatures of at least 10C under sunny or partly sunny conditions with no rain.
 Surveyors targeted sandy roads and trails and other open sand patches, and counted or estimated the number of tiger beetles encountered during each period of the search.
 Because tiger beetles have more than one generation present per season (adults that overwinter and larvae that develop into adults and emerge during the summer), we only assumed population closure within each survey and not between surveys or years.

 Surveys – Snakes